dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 This approximation would be exact if the vectors lay along the test

-same line—which they would if the dipole were an ideal di-charge
+same line — which they would if the dipole were an ideal di-charge

 pole, with zero separation (𝑙 = 0).
 By making this approximation even for this nonideal dipole, we will obtain an important E−